SEMIRAMIS

 Motivation

 Design in Architecture, Engineering and Construction (AEC) can be described as an ill-defined (“wicked”) problem with many parameters, multiple constraints and contradicting objectives.
 Traditionally, only a very small number of possible solutions is considered, created based on human best-guess or they are limited to blanket solutions.
-Parametric design tools such as Grasshopper allowed the automated generation of large numbers of potential solutions, and the integration of performance measures.
-Still, parametric modelling only allows to carry out forward design, which still restrict the exploration capabilities of the designer, and a broader exploration of the solution space (Figure 1, “classic parametric modelling“).
+Parametric design tools such as Grasshopper allow the automated generation of large numbers of potential solutions, and the integration of performance measures.
+Still, parametric modelling (Figure 1) only allows to carry out forward design, which still restrict the exploration capabilities of the designer, and a broader exploration of the solution space.

 Proposed Approach / Solution

-We have implemented a methodology for inverse design that leverages the parametric model.
-By using design instances generated using the parametric model, we can train a ML model to carry out two tasks.
-First, accelerate forward modelling by learning a surrogate model of the mapping from designs' parameters to performance measures.
-Second, perform inverse design, i.e. given a set of desired performance measures, the trained model will suggest designs satisfying those (Figure 1, “ML-based design“).
+We have implemented a methodology for inverse design that leverages the traditional parametric model.
+By using design instances generated using the parametric model, we can train a ML model (see Figure 2) to carry out two tasks.
+First, accelerate forward modelling by learning a surrogate model of the mapping from design parameters to performance measures.
+Second, perform inverse design, i.e., given a set of desired performance measures, the trained model will suggest designs satisfying those.
 Specifically, we have leveraged autoencoders, as in this architecture we can use the trained encoder as surrogate model, and the decoder as generator.
+We have implemented this methodology in an open-source toolbox called AIXD (AI eXtended Design).

 Impact